UniversiBO/UniversiboShibbolethBundle/Resources/doc/index.md

 UniversiboShibbolethBundle
 ==========================
-This bundle integrates Shibboleth Apache Module with Symfony2
+This bundle integrates Shibboleth Apache Module with Symfony 2.1

 ## Installation